YuvalGofer/GalconOrdersSystem/README.md

 # Galcon Orders System

-This WEB API represents an orders products system that can implement CRUD operation secure by token and login procedure for users.
+This WEB API represents an orders products system that can implement CRUD operation secure by token and login procedure build with MVC for users display.

 *Note: